Learning a Tree-Structured Ising Model in Order to Make Predictions: Introduction

+With the goal of making predictions in mind, we introduce a loss function to evaluate learning algorithms based on the accuracy of low-order marginals.
+The small-set total variation between true distribution $P$ and learned distribution $Q$ is defined to be where $P_\SS$ denotes the marginal on set $\SS$.
+The small-set total variation is inherently far less stringent than the total variation over the entire joint distribution and this makes a crucial difference in high-dimensional models.
+This same local total variation metric was used by Rebeschini and van Handel in a somewhat different context~\cite{rebeschini2015can} and has appeared earlier in Dobrushin's work on Gibbs measures~\cite{georgii2011gibbs}.
+As discussed in Section~\ref{s:Inferning}, small loss $\LL^{(k)}$ guarantees accurate posterior distributions conditioned on sets of size $k-1$.

 Tree-structured graphical models have been particularly well-studied.
-Aside from their theoretical appeal, there are two reasons for the practical utility of tree models: 1) Structure learning for trees can be accomplished with smaller sample and time complexity as compared to loopy graphs, and 2) Efficient exact inference (computation of marginals) is possible using belief propagation.
-Hence, in this paper we focus on tree-structured Ising models.
+Aside from their theoretical appeal, there are two reasons for the practical utility of tree models: 1) The maximum likelihood tree can be easily computed, and the correct graph can be recovered with smaller sample and time complexity as compared to loopy graphs, and 2) Efficient exact inference (computation of marginals or maximum probability assignments) is possible using belief propagation.
+Sum-product or max-product algorithms are two well-studied examples \cite{lauritzen1996graphical, pearl1988reasoning,wainwright2008graphical, WaiWai03} of inference algorithms on trees.
+Hence, we focus on tree-structured models.

-The main question we address is how many i.i.d. samples are required in order to guarantee that subsequent inference computations are accurate.
-Since computation of marginals on trees is easy, the crux of the task is in learning a model with marginals that are close to those of the original model.
-One of the take home messages is that learning for the purpose of making predictions requires dramatically fewer samples than is necessary for correctly recovering the underlying tree.
-The central technical challenge is that our analysis must also apply when it is impossible to learn the true tree, and this requires careful control of the sorts of errors that can occur.

-With the goal of making predictions in mind, we introduce a new loss function to evaluate learning algorithms based on the accuracy of low-order marginals.
-The loss between true distribution $P$ and learned distribution $Q$ is defined to be where $P_\SS$ denotes the marginal on set $\SS$.
-As discussed in Section~\ref{s:Inferning}, small loss $\LL^{(k)}$ guarantees accurate posterior distributions conditioned on sets of size $k-1$.